 At that moment, she was first introduced her to Islam; she explains: “not by a long- bearded Imam with a flowing robe, but by a sports star, Imran Khan.”
 Imran played Kristiane Sufi music and explained that the lyrics were addressed to the Ultimate Beloved; God.

 Backer learned that Allah is Arabic for God, the Creator of the universe and the Center of our being.
 She found out that all the Muslims she had met were looking beyond themselves.
-It was faith that inspired them to spend time, energy, and even money to fulfil their aspirations and higher goals.
+It was faith that inspired them to spend time, energy, and even money to fulfill their aspirations and higher goals.

 On her trip to Pakistan, she found that God played an important role in everyone’s life; and that “He was everywhere: in the beautiful architecture, in the music, and in the hearts of people.”